austinp0573/debian13_nvidia_drivers/README.md

 ## Tested & Working
 - at least as of this moment, it works
-- I use proprietary drivers and I do lots of fresh debian installs, so I will update this if that changes
+- I use proprietary drivers and I do lots of fresh debian installs, so I will update this if it stops working.

 ![nvidia-smi terminal output](./nvidia-smi.png)